Final Examinations

 Students must complete all course requirements satisfactorily (i.e., earn a D or higher in the course).
 A grade of “P” for Pass or “F” for Fail will be assigned by the instructor.
 A Pass “P” grade does not affect the student’s grade point average.
 However, a grade of Fail “F” does calculate into the grade point average.
 Pass/Fail credits are counted in the maximum credits allowed for a semester.

-If a student wishes to change from letter grade to Pass/Fail or vice versa, the changes must be made via an Add/Drop form in Student Administrative Services or the Registrar’s Office during the first five weeks of class for a traditional semester course.
+If a student wishes to change from letter grade to Pass/Fail or vice versa, the changes must be made via an Add/Drop form during the first five weeks of class for a traditional semester course.
 For accelerated and summer sessions, students must declare the "PF" grading option the first quarter of the course.

 Credit hours earned using the Pass/Fail grade option are counted toward the residency hours and total hours earned required for graduation.
 However, credit hours earned under the Pass/Fail grade option do not count toward the minimum 42 residency hours required for graduation with Latin honors.